 The LCC Basics Training is an excellent introduction to the LCC Program and an informative refresher for returning members or new chairs.
 The training covers the roles LCCs play in their communities, the essential requirements of the LCC program, and the step-by-step process used to administer the grant cycle.
 Members who serve on the council for several years are encouraged to take the training every few years as a refresher.

-The MCC brings all of the LCCs together every other year to celebrate the good work of the LCCs around the state and to advocate for the arts, humanities and interpretive sciences in their communities.
-There are also regional convenings held in different parts of the state each year which include panels, workshops and informal gatherings.
+The MCC brings the LCCs together on a regular basis to celebrate the good work of the LCCs around the state and to advocate for the arts, humanities and interpretive sciences in their communities, through panels, workshops and informal gatherings.

 MCC Staff Contact

-One of the most important resources as LCC chair is the staff contact.
+One of the most important resources as LCC member is your MCC staff contact.
 Each staff contact is available via phone and email to answer your questions and give advice.
-To find out who your staff contact is, email email@example.com
+To find out who your staff contact is, email firstname.lastname@example.org

 Back to Top